cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Oblivious: The server must learn nothing about the client's input or the output of the function.
-In addition, the client must learn nothing about the server's private key.
+In addition, the client must learn nothing about the server's secret key.

 Essentially, obliviousness tells us that, even if the server learns the client's input x at some point in the future, then the server will not